19 May 2024

 Acts 2.5-13 NRSVue

 Christians like to call this “the first Pentecost.”
-Obviously it wasn’t.
-It’s the Feast of Weeks, which meant every devout Jew on earth was bringing their grain offerings to temple on that very day, 25 May 33.
+Obviously it wasn’t; the first Pentecost, or Šavuót, or Feast of Weeks, was after the Exodus.
+It’s when every devout Jew on earth was bringing their grain offerings to temple on that very day, 25 May 33.
 And suddenly a house full of Galileans broke out in every language they knew—spoken to as if to them personally.

 Got their attention.